digitallyinduced/ihp/Guide/session.markdown

 ### Deleting

-Use `deleteSession@ to remove a value from the session:
+Use `deleteSession` to remove a value from the session:

 ```haskell
 action LogoutAction = do